rohanpadhye/FuzzFactory/README.md

 You can use this `afl-fuzz` to fuzz regular AFL-instrumented programs as before.

-You can also use this `afl-fuzz` with the `-p` option to enable fuzzing programs that are instrumented or modified to call into FuzzFactory's API.
+You can also use this `afl-fuzz` with the `-p` option to enable fuzzing programs that are instrumented (option 1) or modified (option 2) to call into FuzzFactory's API.

-### LLVM-based instrumentation
+### Option 1: Domain-Specific Feedback via LLVM-based instrumentation

 To build FuzzFactory's LLVM-based domain-specific instrumentation, run `make llvm-domains` in the root project directory; you will need LLVM/Clang 6+ installed (AFL needs to find `llvm_config`).
 This will build a special version of `afl-clang-fast` that supports domain-specific instrumentation passes as plugins.
 This command also builds six domain-specific instrumentation passes that ship with FuzzFactory; these correspond to the six domains listed in the paper: `slow`, `perf`, `mem`, `valid`, `cmp`, `diff`.